Common Orach

 Cultivation: The preference is full sun to light shade, moist to mesic conditions, and a fertile loamy soil.
 Toleration of salty alkaline conditions is quite good, although in Illinois this species is usually found in ordinary garden soil.

-Photographic Location: The upper photograph was taken near a vegetable garden in Urbana, Illinois, while the lower 2 photographs were taken in Champaign County, Illinois, along the edge of a wooded area.
+Photographic Location: The photographs were taken near a vegetable garden in Urbana, Illinois, and along the edge of a wooded area in Champaign County, Illinois.

 Comments: This plant has unusual arrowhead-shaped fruits.
 While other Atriplex spp. have such fruits, there are usually more lobes and other irregularities along the margins of their fruits.
 The foliage of Common Orach is very similar to the foliage of some Chenopodium spp.
 (Goosefoots).
 However, the latter have button-shaped fruits with 5 folded sepals.
 Because of the variability of its leaves, different varieties of Common Orach have been described.
 The typical variety (described here) has lanceolate leaves, while var. littoralis has linear leaves and var. hastata has triangular-hastate leaves.
 Some authorities consider these varieties to be different species (see Mohlenbrock, 2001).
 Common Orach should not be confused with Atriplex hortensis (Garden Orach), which is occasionally grown in gardens as either a potherb or ornamental plant.
 This latter species has fruits with nearly orbicular bracts that are conspicuously veined.
 In dry areas of the Western states, there are woody to semi-woody Atriplex spp. that are quite distinct.
 These are referred to as 'Saltbushes.'